syncfusion-content/wpf-docs/wpf/DataGrid/Export-To-PDF.md

 ### Export paging

-While exporting data to PDF, if paging is used, current page only will be exported, by default.
-If you want to export all pages, you need to set [ExportAllPages](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions~ExportAllPages.html) property as `true`.
+While exporting data to `PDF`, if paging is used, current page only will be exported, by default.
+If you want to `export all pages`, you need to set [ExportAllPages](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions~ExportAllPages.html) property as `true`.

 {% tabs %}
 {% highlight c# %}